Vegas Over/Under: 30.5

-Every year, Vegas provides a realistic expectation, listens as the public works itself into a frenzy about the diminished expectations for a major-market staff and then (probably) collectively yells as its prediction either ends true or too optimistic.
+Each year, Vegas provides a realistic expectation, listens because the public works itself into a frenzy about the diminished expectations for a major-market team and then (probably) collectively yells as its forecast either turns out true or overly optimistic.

-The last time New York exceeded the projection by more than one game was 2012-13, along with the roster was a little different.
-So if this season break the mould?
+The last time New York exceeded the projection by more than one match was 2012-13, and the roster was a bit different.
+So should this year break the mould?

-Yes, Kristaps Porzingis is gifted.
-Yes, Tim Hardaway Jr. could inject more offensive firepower into the lineup.
-Yes, Madison Square Garden will most likely be filled with cheering fans, even though some (many?)
-Of these will be rooting on the resistance.
+Yes, Kristaps Porzingis is talented.
+Yes, Tim Hardaway Jr. could inject more offensive firepower to the lineup.
+Yes, Madison Square Garden will probably be filled with cheering fans, even if a few (many?)
+Of these will probably be rooting on the resistance.

-But Carmelo Anthony remains on the roster, and there’s no end in sight into the endless will-they-won’t-they trade saga.
-Ron Baker, Frank Ntilikina and ramon Sessions include the rotation.
+But Carmelo Anthony is still on the roster, and there’s no end in sight into the never-ending will-they-won’t-they exchange saga.
+Ron Baker, Frank Ntilikina and ramon Sessions comprise the point-guard spinning.
 Convincing depth exists at zero places.

 Please.
-Don’t bet on the Knicks to win more than 30 games.
+Don’t bet on the Knicks to acquire over 30 games.